 Republicans plan to turn on Trump if he declares a national emergency to build the wall.

-That tells me that they once again the Republican Party has no backbone.
+That tells me that they, once again, the Republican Party has no backbone.

-Now, fentanyl, it's getting worse.
+Now fentanyl, it's getting worse.

 Look, let me give you a single set of numbers that you can post on your website.

-They're ninety and ten.
+They're 90 and 10.

-In the Emerson poll in Iowa this week, when ask among Republicans, if John Kasich challenges Donald Trump, who would you be for?
+In the Emerson poll in Iowa this week, when I ask among Republicans, if John Kasich challenges Donald Trump, who would you be for?

 We're assuming that Nancy Pelosi is so unwilling to protect and defend Americans.